vmware-archive/nsxraml/md-version/nsxvapi.md

 * **post** *(secured)*: Create EventLog server.

 ### /1.0/directory/listEventLogServersForDomain/{domainID}
-Working with EventLog Servers for a Domain
+Working With EventLog Servers for a Domain
 ----

 * **get** *(secured)*: Query EventLog servers for a domain.